Cooking With Wine Blog

 No sauce??
 Really?

 Yes, really!
-Once you try this dish, you will realize (if you haven’t already) that pasta doesn’t have to be drenched in a thick red sauce to be incredibly delicious (but we love a good red sauce too, like our Marinara from Scratch)!
+Once you try this dish, you will realize (if you haven't already) that pasta doesn't have to be drenched in a thick red sauce to be incredibly delicious (but we love a good red sauce too, like our Sugo di Pomodoro (Classic Italian Tomato Sauce Recipe)!
 You can use your imagination now that you have realized that a good quality olive oil can be a great "sauce" on its own, especially if you have a great homemade pasta dough and fresh veggies and herbs mixed in.

 The technique here isn't that difficult, so if you get the pasta right, you can start thinking of adaptations.
 Like olives instead of tomatoes.
 Or some citrus and artichokes.
 But if you try this, you may just make it a staple in your pasta rotation.